Burning Man Pages by Brad Templeton

 Usually expect to make some use of the generators in RVs for tools and other things before and after your power grid comes up.

 RV Distribution points

-Unfortunately, distribution boxes that let you plug in an RV are very rare in the rental market.
+Unfortunately, distribution boxes that let you plug in an RV are rare in the rental market, though this is improving.
 We have had to build our own.

 We have used two approaches to this.
 One is to have distribution boxes with L21-30R receptacles on them (these have 3 hots, one neutral and ground) and build cables that then split out to 3 TT-30 receptacles.
 You just buy the 10AWG wire and make it all as a cable with 3 ends.
 (Note that distros with L21-30R on them may be somewhat harder to find, so be sure you have reserved those before you build such cables.)
 If you can do this it's a lot simpler and less bulky.
 RVs generally have a master breaker at their main power input, so they won't draw more than 30a (or whatever they are rated for) so you may not need two breakers close together depending on your cable size and the power the socket can provide.

 The other approach is to build our own distribution boxes based on household circuit breaker panels.
 These are not very expensive, and can even be found used and cheap when pulled from houses due to remodels.
 Standardize on one type of breaker (such as Square-D) before starting.